ShizukaDonaghue/atomic-quiz/README.md

 #### Start Section
 * Name Inpunt Field
-    * The name input field only accepts a username that consists of a minimum of 3 and a maximum of 10 letters without any spaces
+    * The name input field only accepts a username that consists of a minimum of 3 and a maximum of 10 letters without any spaces.
-    * If the username entered does not meet the requirements, the alert is displayed to let the user know the requirements
+    * If the username entered does not meet the requirements, the alert is displayed to let the user know the requirements.
-    * Focus method is applied to place the cursor in the field if the screen size is >= 768px and is not applied otherwise
+    * Focus method is applied to place the cursor in the field if the screen size is >= 768px and is not applied otherwise.
 * Question Mark for Input Help
-    * The input help is displayed with mouseover event and hidden with mouseleave event in desktop
+    * The input help is displayed with mouseover event and hidden with mouseleave event in desktop.
-    * The input help is displayed and hidden with click events in desktop and mobile devices
+    * The input help is displayed and hidden with click events in desktop and mobile devices.
 * Start Button
-    * The colour of the button changes and scales up upon hovering
+    * The colour of the button changes and scales up upon hovering.
-    * When clicked with a username that satisfies the name input field requirements, it starts the game and displays the game section and all other sections are hidden
+    * When clicked with a username that satisfies the name input field requirements, it starts the game and displays the game section and all other sections are hidden.
-    * When clicked with a username that does not satisfies the requirements, it does not start the game
+    * When clicked with a username that does not satisfies the requirements, it does not start the game.
 * Rule Button
-    * The colour of the button changes and scales up upon hovering
+    * The colour of the button changes and scales up upon hovering.
-    * When clicked, the rule section is displayed and all other sections are hidden
+    * When clicked, the rule section is displayed and all other sections are hidden.

 #### Rule Section
 * Logo
-    * The logo is linked to the start section
+    * The logo is linked to the start section.
 * The "X" icon
-    * The "X" is linked to the start section
+    * The "X" is linked to the start section.
-    * The colour of the button changes upon hovering
+    * The colour of the button changes upon hovering.

 #### Game Section
 * Logo
-    * The logo scales up upon hovering to indicate that is a link
+    * The logo scales up upon hovering to indicate that is a link.
-    * The log is linked to the start section so that the user can quit or restart the game
+    * The logo is linked to the start section so that the user can quit or restart the game.
 * Question Number
-    * Question number increments by one for each question
+    * Question number increments by one for each question.
 * Questions
-    * Questions are shuffled for each game
+    * Questions are shuffled for each game.
-    * Question text is displayed for each question and the correct set of possible answers are displayed for the question
+    * Question text is displayed for each question and the correct set of possible answers are displayed for the question.
 * Answers Buttons
-    * When the user selects an answer, the correct answer button turns green
+    * When the user selects an answer, the correct answer button turns green.
-    * If the user's answer is incorrecct, the answer button turns red
+    * If the user's answer is incorrecct, the answer button turns red.
-    * Once the user selects an answer, all the answer buttons are disabled so that only the first answer is considered
+    * Once the user selects an answer, all the answer buttons are disabled so that only the first answer is considered.
-    * Once the user selects an answer, cursor: pointer property is removed to be more intuitive
+    * Once the user selects an answer, cursor: pointer property is removed to be more intuitive.
-    * Text contents fit within the buttons and do not overflow outside the buttons
+    * Text contents fit within the buttons and do not overflow outside the buttons.
 * Answer Explanation Text
-    * Once the user selects an answer, the answer explanation text is displayed
+    * Once the user selects an answer, the answer explanation text is displayed.
-    * Text contents fit within the space and do not overflow outside the space provided
+    * Text contents fit within the space and do not overflow outside the space provided.
 * Next Button
-    * The colour of the button changes upon hovering
+    * The colour of the button changes upon hovering.
-    * The button is only displayed once the user selects an answer to prevent the user from skipping questions
+    * The button is only displayed once the user selects an answer to prevent the user from skipping questions.
-    * When clicked, it reactivates the answer buttons and cursor: pointer property for the next question
+    * When clicked, it reactivates the answer buttons and cursor: pointer property for the next question.
-    * When clicked, it removes the colours (red or green) from the answer buttons for the next question
+    * When clicked, it removes the colours (red or green) from the answer buttons for the next question.
-    * When clikced, it hides the next button and answer explanation text for the next question
+    * When clikced, it hides the next button and answer explanation text for the next question.
-    * If it is the last question, the next button is not displayed and instead the finish button is displayed
+    * If it is the last question, the next button is not displayed and instead the finish button is displayed.
 * Finish Button
-    * The colour of the button changes upon hovering
+    * The colour of the button changes upon hovering.
-    * The finish button is displayed once the user selects an answer for the last question
+    * The finish button is displayed once the user selects an answer for the last question.
-    * When clicked, it displays the results section and hides all other section
+    * When clicked, it displays the results section and hides all other section.

 #### Results Section
 * Logo
-    * The log is linked to the start section so that the user can restart the game with a new username
+    * The logo is linked to the start section so that the user can restart the game with a new username.
 * Username
-    * The username provided at the start of the game is displayed when the game is finished
+    * The username provided at the start of the game is displayed when the game is finished.
 * The Number of Correct Answers
-    * The number of correct answers is calculated corretly and displayed
+    * The number of correct answers is calculated and displayed correctly.
 * Final Score
-    * The final score is calculated correctly and displayed
+    * The final score is calculated and displayed correctly.
-    * The final score scales up and down with the animation feature
+    * The final score scales up and down with the animation feature.
 * Final Results
-    * Depending on the final score, displays different messages - check all messages for final score <= 1, <= 2, <= 5 and <= 6
+    * Depending on the final score, it displays different messages - verify all messages for final score <= 1, <= 2, <= 5 and <= 6.
 * Play Again Button
-    * The colour of the button changes and scales up upon hovering
+    * The colour of the button changes and scales up upon hovering.
-    * When clikced, reset the number of questions, correct answers and scores
+    * When clikced, reset the number of questions, correct answers and scores.
-    * When clicked, shuffles the questions and prepares for a new game
+    * When clicked, shuffles the questions and prepares for a new game.
-    * When clicked, it displays the new first question in the game section and hides all other sections
+    * When clicked, it displays the new first question in the game section and hides all other sections.

 #### 404 error page
 * Logo
-    * The log is linked to the start section
+    * The logo is linked to the start section.
 * Home Button
-    * The colour of the button changes upon hovering
+    * The colour of the button changes upon hovering.
-    * The log is linked to the start section
+    * The logo is linked to the start section.

 ### Physical Testing
-The website was also physically tested on iPhone 12, iPhone XR, iPad 8, HP Elitebook 840, and Dell XPS for the above.
+The website was also tested physically on iPhone 12, iPhone XR, iPad 8, HP Elitebook 840, and Dell XPS for the above.
 No issues were found.

-### User Stories
+### User Stories Testing
+* I would like to test and improve my knowledge about atoms.
+    * Amazing Atoms is an interactive quiz game where the user can test their knowledge about atoms.
+    * For each of the question, visual feedback is provided for the user so that they know how well they are doing in the game.
+    * As well as showing the correct answer, Amazing Atoms also explaines each answer, so it helps the user to learn more about atoms.
+* I would like a clean and uncluttered website that is intuitive and easy to navigate.
+    * The website is intentionally desined to avoid distraction from background images, sound effects or animation during the game.
+    * Each section contains the logo which the user can use to easily navigate back to the start section.
+    * Buttons have hover effects, which enable the user to see what they are about to select.
+* I would like to be able to play the game on any devices.
+    * The website is fully responsive to different screen sizes and the user can play the game in any devices.
+* I would like to understand how to play the game.
+    * The rules are clearly explained in the rule section.
+The rule section also explains how the score is calculated.
+* I would like clear visual feedback when I submit my answer so that I know whether my answer is correct.
+    * When the user selects an answer, the colour of the answer buttons changes depending on whether their answer is correct to give immediate feedback - it turns green if it is correct, and if not, it turns red.
+* I would like to know how well I did in the game when finished.
+    * When the game is finished, the results are shown to the user, which include the number of correct answers and the final score.
+    * Depending on the score, different messages are shown to the user to let them know how well they did in the game.
+* I would like to be able to quit or restart the game at any point.
+    * Each section contains the logo which the user can use to quit or restart the game.
+The link from the logo takes the user back to the start section.

 ### Resolved Bugs